Follow EDN on Social Media |

 *Pellet stoves can be used anytime since they don’t produce the particulate smoke.

-Data courtesy of Lane Regional Air Protection Agency (LRAPA)
+Data courtesy of Lane Regional Air Protection Agency (LRAPA).

 Tim Chuey Weather